mukeshgollen/NLPlay-with-transformers/README.md

 Frequency based ,count vectors, TF-TDF, Co -Occurence matrix ,Skip-gram model and Prediction based Vector.

 Finally trained a Sentiment Classifier on the dataset ```IMDB Movie Reviews Dataset``` in which pre processing is done with the  help of ```nltk``` and the Bag of Words is used for vector genreation and a Feed forward neural network is trained in ```PyTorch```
+## Week 3:
+Dived into the exciting domain of ```RNN``` ,looked at various types of Recurrent Neural Networks depending on our usage .Trained the classifier by using RNN.
+Looked at the limitations of RNN mainly Vanishing/Exploding Gradient Descent and short term dependece.